Bailey-Moir/vault/Statistics/Probability/Probability Basics/Multiplicative Rule.md

   - atom
   - stats
 ---
-Dt erived directly from the [[Conditional Probability|conditional probability]] formula.
+Derived directly from the [[Conditional Probability|conditional probability]] formula.
 $$\begin{align*}
 	P(A \cap B) &= P(A|B) P(B) \\
 	&= P(B|A) P(A)